jklmf/jklmf.github.io/content/posts/unit_tests_for_embedded.md

 # The Plan
 When I was studying this, a quiestion came to mind: How should a embedded engineer test all the edge cases among all these protocols and checks?

 By abstracting the peripherals drivers from embedded software would be a way, but how?
-I found Ceedling.
+I found Ceedling, it uses GCC instead of the target compiler.
 We can use it to mock the interfaces so we don't need to repeat the classic loop: flash, run, and debug on the target hardware.

 This allows us to run our unit-tests rapidly without conducting the hardware might be even available.